Quilt Data launches from stealth with free portal to access petabytes of public data – TechCrunch

 The results not only include the data you are looking for, it also includes all of the information around the data, such as Jupyter notebooks, the standard workspace that data scientists use to build machine learning models.
 Data scientists can then use this as the basis for building their own machine learning models.

-The public data, which includes over 10 billion objects, is a resource that data scientists should greatly appreciate it, but the company is offering access to this data out of more than pure altruism.
+The public data, which includes over 10 billion objects, is a resource that data scientists should greatly appreciate it, but Quilt Data is offering access to this data out of more than pure altruism.
 It’s doing so because it wants to show what the platform is capable of, and in the process hopes to get companies to use the commercial version of the product.

 Customers can try Quilt Data for free or subscribe to the product in the Amazon Marketplace.
 The company charges a flat rate of $550 per month for each S3 bucket.
 It also offers an enterprise version with priority support, custom features and education and on-boarding for $999 per month for each S3 bucket.